Dean-Forest-Tech/silverstripe-cataloguepage/README.md

-# Silverstripe CataloguePage Module
+# Silverstripe Realm-Category Module

 A custom page type that either allows:

-Mapping of product objects (defined via config) to a CMS page
+Mapping of topics (defined via config) to a CMS page

 Or

-Mapping of multiple categories to a page in the CMS that then renders them (and their products) into a template.
+Mapping of multiple topic categories to a page in the CMS that then renders them (and their posts) into a template.

 The page type also includes a $PaginatedChildren variable to allow automatically breaking up larger product lists into smaller pages.